ihouwat/pygame-learning/005_same_again/scratchpad.md

 - DONE add one item to the game to test dataclass approach
 - DONE try one round of the game with only 4 items
 - DONE try one round of the game with 4 randomly picked items
-- add one more level to the game to see what we need to manage multiple levels
+- DONE add one more level to the game to see what we need to manage multiple levels

+- refactor the classes and cleanup code
+	- maybe have a dataclass for the pure data that you can inject into another class for the sprite representation?
+	- need class for rendering
+	- need class for puzzles, etc.

 - download more pngs and add attributions
-- extract the classes
-	- maybe have a dataclass for the pure data that you can inject into another class for the sprite representation?
-- create all levels (colored shapes, items, grayscale items, voice only target item) add the menu add languages
+- create more levels (colored shapes, items, grayscale items, voice only target item)
+- add the menu
+- add languages

 Game states
 * Menu: the menu screen